Creating a floor plan (ADVANCED)

 Creating vectors layers

 1. Add a new shapefile layer (Layer >> Create Layer >> New Shapefile Layer).
 Add it to the same folder, where your project is.
+Location can be changed from the button saying "...".
 Important: geometry type is polygon, and projection EPSG:3857

-2. You will be creating a new layer for each floor, and for each main category of things that you want to visualize.
+1. You will be creating a new layer for each floor, and for each main category of things that you want to visualize.
 The point of creating layers is to more easily separate items in the QGIS project.
 You will want to create a separate layer for the very bottom (=the floor), for the walls and rooms (= larger items) and for small details (=such as pillars, furniture, fountains etc).

-3. Prepare first the attribute table.
+3. Prepare last the attribute table.
 If this tool is not visible, go to View ► Toolbars ► Attribute table.Start by deleting the default id field (it had wrong input format) The add the following compulsory attributes: (note: they are case sensitive)

 attribute type length Why do we need this